-- Provide Pet Parents® SoftSupps® like Multivitamin, Hip & Joint, Allergy, Skin & Coat, Probiotic, or Turmeric & Curcumin to help curb certain diseases from worsening and help boost your furbaby’s health to its full potential.
+Provide Pet Parents® SoftSupps® like Multifunctional, Hip & Joint, Allergy, Skin & Coat, Probiotic, or Turmeric & Curcumin to help curb certain diseases from worsening and help boost your furbaby’s health to its full potential.

 Note: if you are not the breeder of your puppy, you will be bringing them home around eight to ten weeks.

 It takes a lot of hard work and dedication to raise a puppy!
 This guide to raising a puppy will give you a great head start so that you can enjoy the puppy days while your dog grows into the beautiful adult you have always hoped for them to be.